ignaciolopezmiguel/wowchemy/content/news/NFM25/index.md

 ---
 title: Paper accepted at the NASA Formal Methods Symposium
-subtitle: Formal Verification of PLCs as a Service: A CERN-GSI Safety-Critical Case Study
+subtitle: From Natural Language Requirements to the Verification of Programmable Logic Controllers.
+Integrating FRET into PLCverif

 # Summary for listings and search engines
-summary: Formal Verification of PLCs as a Service: A CERN-GSI Safety-Critical Case Study
+summary: From Natural Language Requirements to the Verification of Programmable Logic Controllers.
+Integrating FRET into PLCverif

 # Link this post with a project
 projects: []

 # Date published
-date: '2025-02-14T00:00:00Z'
+date: '2023-03-30T00:00:00Z'

 # Date updated
-date: '2025-02-14T00:00:00Z'
+date: '2023-03-30T00:00:00Z'

 # Is this an unpublished draft?
 draft: false